 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, Polk County District School Board.
-The charter was entered into in June 2013 for a term of three years ending June 30, 2016.
+The term of the original charter commenced on July 1, 2013 for a three year term that has been extended through June 30, 2018.
 The District may terminate the charter if good cause is shown.